asimwe1/rust_chatapp/site/guide/requests.md

 fn sensitive(key: ApiKey) -> &'static str { ... }
 ```

-You might also implement `FromRequest` for an `AdminUser` type that validates
+You might also implement `FromRequest` for an `AdminUser` type that
-that the cookies in the incoming request authenticate an administrator.
-Then,
-any handler with an `AdminUser` or `ApiKey` type in its argument list is assured
+authenticates an administrator using incoming cookies.
+Then, any handler with an
+`AdminUser` or `ApiKey` type in its argument list is assured to only be invoked
-to only be invoked if the appropriate conditions are met.
-Request guards
+if the appropriate conditions are met.
+Request guards centralize policies,
-centralize policies, resulting in a simpler, safer, and more secure
+resulting in a simpler, safer, and more secure applications.
-applications.

 ### Forwarding Guards